 Most devices on an IC bus are accessed by a device driver in Linux.
-But you can also have access to additional devices from userspace software.
+But you can also have access to additional devices from user space software.
 There are even command line tools to do this.
-The following examples are from an PicoCoreMX93.
+The following examples are from a PicoCoreMX93.